Privacy notice for GovWifi

 This notice sets out how we will use your personal data, and your rights.
 It is made under Articles 13 and/or 14 of the UK General Data Protection Regulation (UK GDPR).

-GovWifi is a secure wifi service, developed by GDS.
-It provides wifi access in government buildings.
+GovWifi is a secure wifi service.
+It provides wifi access within government, local authorities and emergency service buildings.

-The data controller for GDS is the Cabinet Office.
-They determine how and why personal data is processed.
+Cabinet Office is the data controller for GovWifi.
+Cabinet Office determines how and why personal data is processed.
 Read the Cabinet Office’s entry in the Data Protection Public Register for more information.

 - activation and login dates